betaflight/betaflight.com/docs/wiki/guides/current/Magnetometer.md

 Mag information is essential for position hold, which we intend to support, and improves behaviour in GPS Rescue.

-GPS Rescue will have improved eading control if reliable, accurate Mag information is available, especially during ascents and descents on windy days.
+GPS Rescue will have improved heading control if reliable, accurate Mag information is available, especially during ascents and descents on windy days.

 ## Summary